 James had had a crush on her ever since I could remember, but in five years he had never once managed to impress Lily.
 This was because he tended to show off whenever she was around, which only annoyed her.
 And as if that wasn’t enough, James’s continuous pranks on Snape throughout the past five years had counted against him as well, as Lily and Severus had been close friends since even before Hogwarts, and Lily had hated it when James picked on her best friend.

-Now, however, Snape and Lily were no longer friends – our dream team from the train on the first year hadn’t lasted long, and Charlotte was the only one of us still on good terms with Snape.
-Mandy and I had discovered rather early on in first year that he was really into the Dark Arts.
-He hung around with other bullies in Slytherin, and eventually Mandy and I had started avoiding him, which really threw a spanner into our group we’d formed on the train during first year.
-But Lily saw the good in everyone, and besides, she didn’t see what went on behind the scenes among the Slytherins, as she was isolated from us as a Gryffindor.
-She continued to stand up for Snape despite his growing interest in the Dark Arts.
-After exams last year, though, Snape had gone too far even for Lily’s acceptance; he angrily lashed out at her and insultingly called her a Mudblood.
+Now, however, Snape and Lily were no longer friends – our dream team from the train on the first year was no more.
+Mandy, Charlotte and I were still on relatively good terms with him, although I didn’t trust him much anymore these days, as Snape had gotten really into the Dark Arts; he invented devious spells and often hung around with bullies who were snobby about blood status.
+Lily, who saw the good in everyone, had continued to stand up for Snape despite his growing interest in the Dark Arts – until after exams last year, when Snape had gone too far even for Lily’s acceptance.
+He had angrily lashed out at her, calling her the insulting term of Mudblood.
 That opened Lily’s eyes to how different they’d become, and she finally gave up on their friendship.

-Perhaps Snape hadn’t given up, though; as Lily disappeared down the train away from our compartment, Severus came out of a nearby compartment and walked after her, stopping to scowl at James and Sirius as he passed us.
+Perhaps Snape hadn’t given up yet, though; as Lily disappeared down the train away from our compartment, Severus came out of a nearby compartment and walked after her, stopping to scowl at James and Sirius as he passed us.

 After a few minutes of idle chatter with the boys, they left to rejoin their friends, and I was not surprised to see the floor crawling with enormous ants just after they left… of course the boys hadn’t been here just to talk.
 We managed to get rid of the ants and then spent a good ten minutes jumping in paranoia anytime anything tickled our arms.